Aia-Almahrok/e_commerce_withFlutter/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](/LICENSE).
-Feel free to use and modify the code as per the terms of the license.

 ## Contact

-If you have any questions or need further assistance, you can reach out to the project owner at [arwask7@gmail.com, emanf9458@gmail.com and aiaelmahrok908@gmail.com](mailto:email@example.com).
+If you have any questions or need further assistance, you can reach out to the project owner [Error Team] at [arwask7@gmail.com, emanf9458@gmail.com and aiaelmahrok908@gmail.com].

 Happy shopping! 🛍️